-When the flash_count = 0x3FF, the flash signal will be maximized and goes LOW when readout starts, as shown in Figure 38 on page 50.
+When the flash_count = 0x3FF, the flash signal will be maximized and goes LOW when readout starts, as shown in Figure 39.
 This would be preferred if the latency in closing the shutter is longer than the latency for turning off the flash.
 This guarantees that the flash stays on while the shutter is open.